The Inca Road System

 • Total length: Approximately 25,000 miles (40,000 kilometers)

-• Primary arteries: Two main routes, one coastal and one highland
+• Primary arteries: Two main routes — one coastal and one highland

-• Way stations: Over 1,000 tambos spaced at intervals of roughly 20-25 km
+• Way stations: Over 1,000 tambos spaced roughly every 20-25 km

 Legacy and Lessons for Modern Infrastructure